danielmichaels/danielms/content/projects/index.md

 reply, all without leaving Slack.

 I am a massive Go fan, and write everything in it.
-But, MailWarden is a Django project - always use the write tool for the right job.
+But, MailWarden is a Django project - always use the right tool for the right job.

 ## [Mudmap.io](https://mudmap.io?utm_medium=blog&utm_source=danielms.site&utm_campaign=projects)